 - (a) Each permit for a stable must specify the maximum number of animals that may be kept at the kennel or stable, the animal care services department shall determine this number based on available space, and can re-evaluate the maximum number of animals allowed at any time - (b) Owners and operators of stables where animals are boarded must maintain a register identifying all animals boarded, the name, address, and telephone number of the owners of each animal including an alternative emergency telephone number. - (c) The stable owner must also provide an emergency telephone number where the stable owner, operator, and any caretaker of the stable can be reached. - (d) Stalls shall be constructed to effectively enclose the animals housed therein.
 Animal waste must be removed if it begins to inhibit the animal's ability to move around its stall comfortably. - (e) All animals shall be supplied with sufficient species-specific food a minimum of once during each 24-hour period and more often if the physiological needs of the animal require it.
 Each animal shall have access to fresh potable water at all times.

-Except for an auction, circus, performing animal exhibit, performing animal exhibition, or rodeo, a commercial permit is renewable annually upon: - (1)Inspection of the commercial animal establishment by the animal care services manager or the animal care services manager's designee; - (2)Review and certification by the animal care services manager or the animal care services manager's designee that the commercial animal establishment is in compliance with all applicable state and local laws, ordinances, rules, and regulations governing the conduct of the business of the commercial animal establishment; and - (3)Payment of the required fees. - Sec.
+Sec.
 6-56.
-Pertaining to kennels and stables.
-Permit required for circuses, rodeos, animal exhibits, animal shows, petting zoos and recreational animal rides; special exceptions for institutions and special attractions. - (a) The permit application shall be submitted at least twenty (20) days prior to the event, and shall contain information as to the kind and number of animals involved, records showing animals are up to date on required vaccinations and are considered by a certified veterinarian as healthy, required state or federal licensing documentation, name and address of the person or business that will keep,
+Permit required for circuses, rodeos, animal exhibits, animal shows, petting zoos and recreational animal rides; special exceptions for institutions and special attractions.

-- feed, and confine the animal(s) during their stay in the city and any other information requested by the department Each permit for a kennel or stable must specify the maximum number of animals that may be kept at the kennel or stable. - (b) Petting zoo permits shall be valid for the duration of the event outlined in the application.
-Owners and operators of stables or kennels, except kennels owned and operated by veterinarians, where animals are boarded or grazed for a fee must maintain a register identifying all animals boarded or grazed, the name, address, and telephone number of the owners of each animal including an alternative emergency telephone number, and a statement by the owner of each animal boarded or grazed either assuming total responsibility for the care and feeding of the animal or transferring all responsibility for the care and feeding of the animal to the stable or kennel owner or operator. - (c) Permits shall not be required for any animal so long as it is owned by a governmentally owned and operated facility, publicly operated facility, a public zoological park, or bona fide medical institution or research institution.
-The stable or kennel owner must also provide an emergency telephone number where the stable or kennel owner, operator, and any caretaker of the stable or kennel can be reached if the owner, operator, or caretaker do not reside on the premises. - (d) Animals used within the city for entertainment purposes such as rodeos and circuses must be provided with all the necessities of life including air, food, water, veterinary care, exercise, and protection from the sun and other elements of nature.
+- (a) The permit application shall be submitted at least twenty (20) days prior to the event, and shall contain information as to the kind and number of animals involved, records showing animals are up to date on required vaccinations and are considered by a certified veterinarian as healthy, required state or federal licensing documentation, name and address of the person or business that will keep, feed, and confine the animal(s) during their stay in the city and any other information requested by the department - (b) Petting zoo permits shall be valid for the duration of the event outlined in the application. - (c) Permits shall not be required for any animal so long as it is owned by a governmentally owned and operated facility, publicly operated facility, a public zoological park, or bona fide medical institution or research institution. - (d) Animals used within the city for entertainment purposes such as rodeos and circuses must be provided with all the necessities of life including air, food, water, veterinary care, exercise, and protection from the sun and other elements of nature.
 A licensed veterinarian must be able to be contacted and come to site in case of emergencies, such as but not limited to injuries and illnesses.
 Once determined to be injured or ill by a licensed veterinarian, an animal may be returned to use only after certification as healthy by a licensed veterinarian.

 Sec.
 6-57.
-Permission to possess prohibited animals.
 Pet Shop Requirements.